 A basket with all types of the ball will be well-loved here.
 We have a basket of various balls always until now, and my son plays it in many ways.
 Throwing these balls around happily and then chase after them is a great gross motor skill activity.

-These discovery balls are a nice addition to the basket of balls.
+These discovery blocks and balls are a nice addition to the basket of balls.
 Haba is one of my favourite brand and luckily it is available in the UK.

 Besides, they are also great for babies who are exploring texture, colour and sounds.
 The baby will use it to explore all their senses – touch, see and hear.